bitcoinjs/bitcoinjs-lib/CONTRIBUTING.md

 Refer to the [Git manual](https://git-scm.com/doc) for any information about `git`.

+## Regarding TypeScript
+This library is written in TypeScript with tslint, prettier, and the tsc transpiler.
+These tools will help during testing to notice improper logic before committing and sending a pull request.

+Some rules regarding TypeScript:

+* Modify the typescript source code in an IDE that will give you warnings for transpile/lint errors.
+* Once you are done with the modifications, run `npm run format` then `npm test`
+* Running the tests will transpile the ts files into js and d.ts files.
+* Use `git diff` or other tools to verify that the ts and js are changing the same parts.
+* Commit all changes to ts, js, and d.ts files.
+* Add tests where necessary.
+* Submit your pull request.

+Using TypeScript is for preventing bugs while writing code, as well as automatically generating type definitions.
+However, the JS file diffs must be verified, and any unverified JS will not be published to npm.

 ## We adhere to Bitcoin-Core policy
 Bitcoin script payment/script templates are based on community consensus,  but typically adhere to bitcoin-core node policy by default.